 People think that Women are sent to Earth just to cook, do household work and give birth to kids.
 Due to this thinking girls suffer and they are ignored.
 Things have worsened to such an extent that some of the girls are killed before birth in the mother’s womb & if they are given birth they are looked down upon by the family.
 Some are killed after birth too.

 The basic problem to this is that in India a lot of importance is given to getting married.
 People in India think that a girl’s ultimate dwelling place is her husband’s house and her destiny should remain confined to the four walls of the house.

-People won’t mind spending a lot on a marriage than on a Girl’s education.
+People won’t mind spending a lot on marriage than on a Girl’s education.
 Due to this, any girls have to give up their dreams.
-A single person cannot be blamed but the whole society is responsible for girls such fate.
+A single person cannot be blamed but the whole society is responsible for girls such as fate.
 People fail to realize that educating a girl is as important as educating a boy.
 Whenever a girl gets a chance to prove her capability she has always proved herself.

 Education has an overall impact on girls.
 Education makes a person strong mentally, socially and intellectually by increasing our knowledge.
 Educated girls are confident.
 They can take decisions on their own and become self-reliant.